syncfusion-content/asp.netwebforms-docs/aspnet/Kanban/Workflows.md

 If a card is to be dragged to not allowed transition columns , then not supported warning symbol will be displayed for denoting the error.

-The following code example describes the above Workflow behavior.
+The following code example describes the above Workflow functionality.

 {% highlight html %}